Top 10 things to bring to Acocote Eco Inn

 - Debit card

 - In Xcalak there is only one place that takes credit cards (XTC Dive Center) everyone else from the fishing guides, to the restaurants and even us, take cash.
 Most places will take US dollars though the exchange rate is somewhat unpredictable and everyone takes Mexican Pesos.
 That is where the debit card comes in.
 Although Xcalak doesn’t have an ATM, on the drive from Cancun or Chetumal there are a number of banks that you can use your US or European debit card to withdraw cash in Pesos from your home bank account.
 As of this writing, most ATM’s will allow you to withdraw up to about $8,000 pesos (or approx. $500 USD) per day per card.
 It is usually cheaper from a bank charge perspective to use a bank, though ATM’s at grocery stores etc. work just fine.
 Also, if you do run low on cash while you are here, you can make the hour long run to Mahahual where they do have a few ATM’s, some of which usually are working, but I wouldn’t depend on that.
-The ATM on the way from Cancun that is easiest to hit is the HSBC right on the main drag, and there are ATM’s in the Chedraui just off the main drag on the Boca Paila road.
+The ATM on the way from Cancun that is easiest to hit is the HSBC right on the main drag in Tulum, and there are ATM’s in the Chedraui just off the main drag on the Boca Paila road.
 There is also an HSBC just off the main drag by the downtown Pemex station in Philipe Carrillo Puerto.
-In Mahahual, there are two ATM’s in the Casitas on the first block at Di Vino and next to the Mobius store by the Lutheran Church.
+In Mahahual, the most consistently good ATM is in the lobby of the Costa Maya Hotel in the Casitas.

 - Sun Protection